Monthly Blue Bag Lunch Schedule

 The Center on Finance, Law, and Policy’s “blue bag lunches” aim to foster interdisciplinary collaborations and showcase the work being done at the University of Michigan on issues related to finance, law, and policy.
 Graduate students and faculty are welcome to present research related to finance, law, and policy at any stage at these monthly events – from general questions and ideas, to works-in-progress, to published work.

-|September 1||Nejat Seyhun, Jerome B. and Eilene M. York Professor of Business Administration and Professor of Finance, Stephen M. Ross School of Business||Topic: Why Don’t General Counsels Stop Corporate Crime?
-(Co-authored paper with S. Burcu Avci and Cindy A. Schipani)|
+|September 7||Nejat Seyhun, Jerome B. and Eilene M. York Professor of Business Administration and Professor of Finance, Stephen M. Ross School of Business||Topic: Eliminating Conflicts of Interest in Banks: The Significance of the Volcker Rule (co-authored paper with S. Burcu Avci and Cindy A. Schipani)|

 |October 5||HV Jagadish, Bernard A. Galler Collegiate Professor of Electrical Engineering and Computer Science,

 |Topic: Policy Implications of Big Data in Finance|

 |November 2||Adam Pritchard, Frances & George Skestos Professor of Law, University of Michigan Law School||Topic: Should I Stay or Should I Go?
 Gender Gaps in the Lateral Market for SEC Lawyers|

 |December 7||Linda Tesar, Professor of Economics, University of Michigan||Topic: The Value of Being Systemically Un-Important: The Case of MetLife|